-Changing Names of People, Places and Things
+Changing Names of People, Places, and Things

 What if you wanted to make mass changes to your content to reflect specific names?
-This could include certain individuals, geographic locations or perhaps you simply wanted to fix mistakes in spelling.
+This could include certain individuals, geographic locations, or perhaps you simply wanted to fix mistakes in spelling.

 A common occurrence is when you want to change the URLs of links that are available on your site.
-Maybe you want to link to a different source material than what you used in the past?
+Maybe you want to link to the different source material than what you used in the past?

 Many people will often change keywords to reflect new SEO strategies.
 However, this practice isn’t without problems.
 You’ll need to be certain that your new keyword fits naturally within the text of all those posts and pages.

 While you can definitely use a search and replace text tool to help, you’ll most likely want to use a dedicated SEO tool to carry it out.

 Fixing typos may be one of the most prominent uses for search and replace.
 Perhaps you used a term for the past year and realize you have been using it incorrectly.
 Replacing that term with a more viable option can definitely tighten your content.

 This is a bit rarer today as most writers use tools like Grammarly to avoid these issues from happening in g the first place.
 However, sometimes plugins and tools may be spelled incorrectly intentionally, which can be problematic.

 Fixing Special Characters